 Damages for Failure to Hire Even After Felony Drug Arrest?

-The Situation: You decide not to hire a job applicant based upon a determination that he is medically unqualified for the job.
+the situation You decide not to hire a job applicant based upon a determination that he is medically unqualified for the job.
 He then files a charge with the EEOC, claiming that you have discriminated against him based on his actual and perceived disability.
-About six months later, the applicant is arrested and charged with possession and intent to distribute a controlled substance.
-Does this arrest (which would have likely prompted his termination had he been an employee) at least limit the damages available to him even if he could succeed on his claim?…READ MORE
+About six months later, the applicant is arrested and charged with […]

 Can Medical Marijuana User be Fired for Positive Drug Test?

-The Situation: As part of your post-hiring process, you make new employees undergo a drug test.
+the situation As part of your post-hiring process, you make new employees undergo a drug test.
 One such employee tests positive for marijuana—but explains that he is using marijuana medicinally at the recommendation of his doctor.
 Your policy states that you will terminate any new employee who does not provide a clean drug screen.
-Can you terminate him?…READ MORE
+Can […]

 Drop and Give Me Thirty (Or Fourteen If You’re a Woman)—Is This Discrimination?